krlawrence/graph/README.md

 **Quick Start - the latest version**

 To read the latest snapshot of the book right away in a browser (HTML format) click [here](http://kelvinlawrence.net/book/PracticalGremlin.html) or for a PDF version click [here](http://kelvinlawrence.net/book/PracticalGremlin.pdf).
 These snapshots are updated regularly.
 You will find other formats including MOBI, EPUB and XML (Docbook) in the [releases](https://github.com/krlawrence/graph/releases)  section.
 Formal releases will be published periodically assuming there is enough new material to make it worthwhile.
-If you want to see the absolute latest updates you can always browse the Asciidoc source file (Gremlin-Graph-Guide.adoc) in the /book folder.
+If you want to see the absolute latest updates you can always browse the Asciidoc source files (Practical-Gremlin.adoc and Section-*.adoc files) in the /book folder.
 The PDF version is currently the "official" version.
 It has a better table of contents, some better formatting and a much nicer title page!

 **LATEST NEWS:**
 - [Sep-23-2023] Work has started on a second edition of the book!
 See the note below for more details.